 (8) How to claim approved credits.
-The recipients must take the tax credits approved under this program on their regular combined excise tax return for their regular assigned tax reporting period.
+The recipients must take the tax credits approved under this program on excise tax returns filed using the department's Efile system.
 These tax credits may not exceed the B&O tax liability.
-The amount of credit taken should be entered into the "credit" section of the return form, with a copy of the credit approval notice issued to the recipient attached to the return.

 (a) When can credits be used?
-The credits may be used as soon as hiring of the projected qualified employment positions begins or may accrue until they are most beneficial for the recipient's use.
-For example, if a recipient has been approved for $12,000 of tax credits based upon projections to hire five new positions, that recipient may use $2,000 or $4,000 of tax credit at the time it hires each new employee, depending on the wage/benefit level of the position filled.
+The credits cannot be used until the department has approved the application.
+After approval, a recipient may use $2,000 or $4,000 of tax credit at the time it hires each new employee, depending on the wage/benefit level of the position filled.

 (9) Report to be filed by recipient.

 A recipient of tax credits under this program must complete and submit a report of employment activities to substantiate that he or she has complied with the hiring and retention requirements for approved credits.
 RCW 82.62.050

 .
 This report must be filed with the department by the last day of the month immediately following the end of the four consecutive full calendar quarter period for which a credit is earned.
 Based upon this report, the department will verify that the recipient is entitled to the tax credits approved by the department when the application was reviewed.
 The completed report may be sent by fax to 360-586-0527